guilhermeferreira/lxt-test/problem_4/Readme.txt

 a.
 I didn't use any STL smart pointers because std::auto_ptr ownership transfer issue is a huge headache.
 And I'm not sure if you have a C++11 compliant compiler to use std::shared_ptr and std::unique_ptr.
-Neither I used Boost's smart pointers (i.e. boost::shared_ptr and boost::scoped_ptr) because you said "Try to use only STL library".
+Neither I used Boost's smart pointers (e.g. boost::shared_ptr and boost::scoped_ptr) because you said "Try to use only STL library".

 b.
 I use assertation to ensure that code satisfies the methods pre-conditions.

 c.
 I decided to use a 3rd party test suite.
 Simply because there are options